But there are also floats and allegorical parades, re-enactments and historical pantomimes, dances and ancient propitiatory rites.

-In Catania, the Carnival often coincides with the Feast of Sant’Agata, and it is linked to the ancient tradition of the ‘ntuppatedde, when women from all walks of life, went around at night wearing a disguise.
-On that special night they could go everywhere, even in the places normally forbidden, because reserved for men, and they played tricks and seduction tecniques.
+In Catania, the Carnival often coincides with the celebrations of Saint Agatha, and is linked to the ancient tradition of the ‘ntuppatedde, when women of all social classes would dress up and go out at night, entering everywhere, even in places usually frequented only by men, telling jokes and playing games of seduction.

-The Carnival of Acireale (Catania) is one of the most ancient of Sicily.
-The first Grotesque floats were built in 1880, and this old tradition has been kept alive, thanks to the expert and willing local artisans that convey all of their imagination and know-how in the creation of their artistic floats.
-The most characteristic mask was very likely the abbatazzu (the abbot) or poet minutizzu (a poet) that mimed the nobles and the clergy bringing around a lousy book, pretending to pronounce satirical and mocking sentences.
+The Carnival of Acireale (Catania) is one of the oldest in Sicily; as early as 1880 the first allegorical floats were built and since then the tradition has been maintained thanks to the talented and enthusiastic craftspeople who express all their imagination and wit.
+The most characteristic mask seems to have been the abbatazzu or poet minutizzu, who mimicked nobles and ecclesiastics by carrying around a small book, from which he pretended to deliver satirical and mocking sentences.

-In Termini Imerese (Palermo) the parades of the Grotesque Floats satirize the personalities from the worlds of politics and entertainment.
-Very characteristic are the puppets of the Nannu and the Nanna, (the grandparents) whose tradition dates back to the mid-1800s, imported by the Neapolitans who came with the Borbones escaping from Naples.
-The Nannu (grandpa) represents the Carnival which is burnt at the stake on Fat Tuesday, marking the end of the period of the joy.
-The Nanna (grandma), on the other hand, is a thin and tall woman symbolizing the pain and the penitence of the Lent.
-One of the most amusing moments of the party is the reading of the Nannu’s will, through which the most important personalities of the city are teased.
+In Termini Imerese (Palermo), allegorical floats parade, humorously depicting characters from the world of politics and show business.
+The Nannu and Nanna puppets are particularly distinctive.
+Their tradition dates back to the mid-19th century, passed on by Neapolitans fleeing with the Bourbons from Naples at the time of the uprisings.
+The Nannu represents the Carnival and its burning at the stake at midnight on the Tuesday before Ash Wednesday, marking the end of the period of merriment.
+The Nanna, on the other hand, is a tall, slender woman who symbolises the pain and penitence of Lent, but who dresses very coquettishly.
+One of the funniest moments of the festival is the reading of the Nannu’s will, in which the city’s most prominent personalities are ridiculed.

-Also in Corleone (Palermo), we find allegorical floats parading and the Nanno is burnt at the stake He is dressed up with a necklace of sausages and is carried over the riavulicchio‘s shoulders (the little devil), a tradition only recently recovered.
+Also in Corleone (Palermo), where the allegorical floats parade, the Nanno is condemned to be burnt at the stake, adorned with a necklace made of sausages and carried on his shoulders by the riavulicchio (the little devil), representing the rebirth of a festival, only recently revived.